 "Mixed Light" means the use of both natural and artificial or supplemental lighting sources during the growing cycle to cultivate cannabis for medical use.
-Included in this definition is the process of solely manipulating natural light to cultivate cannabis for medical use.

 "Nursery Producer" means a person that produces vegetative immature medical cannabis plants, through cloning, seed germination, or tissue culture.
 At no time shall a nursery producer have in their possession any cannabis plant that has developed to the point of initiating the process of developing flowers.
-Also see "Seed Producer".

-"Outdoors" means any cultivation site that uses no artificial or supplemental lighting to cultivate cannabis for medical use.
-Use of supplemental lighting to maintain vegetative starts or immature plants prior to transplanting outdoors shall be considered consistent with this definition.
+"Outdoors" means any cultivation site that uses no artificial or supplemental lighting.